What happens after Nora leaves home: Reception of Ibsen: 'The Nora Compulsion'

 Among these ideological inspirations are the works of Norwegian playwright Henrik Ibsen.
 As early as 1907, Lu Xun has noticed Ibsen's appeals and wrote essays to praise his play An Enemy of the People (1882).
 But it was not until ten years later that Ibsen's works found broader appeal among the Chinese readers.
 In 1918, the influential New Youth magazine dedicated an entire special issue to introduce Ibsen and his works.
-Comprising Ibsen's biography, reflexive essays and translation of his works (including A Doll's House, An Enemy of the People, and Little Eyolf), the issue served as a systematic guide forto Ibsen's works and was enthusiastically received by Chinese readers.
+Comprising Ibsen's biography, reflexive essays and translation of his works (including A Doll's House, An Enemy of the People, and Little Eyolf), the issue served as a systematic guide on Ibsen's works and was enthusiastically received by Chinese readers.
 His plays, performed in Beijing and Shanghai, won critical and mass acclaims alike.
 The character of Nora, especially, sparked discussions on marital freedom as many considered her as the symbol of individuality, and a refusal to the repressive Confucian traditions.
 Inspired by her spirit, many young Chinese rebelled against their family and left home for the sake of individual liberation, a phenomenon coined by some as the 'Nora Compulsion' (or 'Ibsen-fever'/'Chinese Nora-ism').

+Following the spreading influence of Nora's story, the topic of marital freedom and women's rights emerged under the spotlight, creating a series of "women walk out" literature.
+Under the inspiration of Ibsen's original work, women walk out literature became increasingly prevalent among Chinese literatures from the 1910s onward.
+Among medias of books, magazines, plays, and newspapers, references and acknowledgements to Nora and the concept of female emancipation gradually increased over decades since the play first came to China.
+The genre shared the theme of women's liberation but mostly based its settings on the Chinese society and contain a relative amount of originality.

+The women walk out literature after 1949 were influenced by Left-Wing ideologies and revolutionary thoughts.
+Much like how the awakening of Nora was used to criticize the old society and customs, Nora Compulsion and women walk out literature were part of a social movement that created a vision of a new society with greater equality.